Connect is now in stock and available for immediate shipping.

 Connect is powered by a 5W solar panel charging the 6v/12Ah battery via a high-efficiency MPPT regulator.
 Early experience suggests that this power supply provides more than adequate power reserves to carry the unit through the dull UK winter months, although in more demanding locations such as Northern Scotland it may be desirable to avoid the 5-minute data plan (which consumes most power) or also to specify, for example, the 6616 Supplementary Solar Panel.

 To summarise the data handling in a little more detail: The data logger built into the Vantage Connect receives and stores all the data that a standard VP2 logger can log .
-The Connect then uploads the stored data automatically at regular intervals of 5, 15 or 60 minutes to a secure page on the weatherlink.com website, where all the features of a standard WeatherlinkIP account will be available (see our main WeatherlinkIP page for further details), including the option to download a comprehensive data record to your own PC for detailed analysis, archiving and reporting.
+The Connect then uploads the stored data automatically at regular intervals of 5, 15 or 60 minutes to a secure page on the weatherlink.com website.
+You also have the option to download a comprehensive data record to your own PC for detailed analysis, archiving and reporting.
 (NB Please note that uploads can only be made to the weatherlink.com server – the uploads cannot be redirected to any other server.)

 The Vantage Connect also allows alarm conditions to be programmed.
 If a particular combination of weather conditions occurs, an alarm signal will be sent immediately to the weatherlink.com server from where the user can be alerted by email or, at modest extra cost, SMS text (by setting up a link to a suitable email-to-SMS gateway service).
 Other features of a weatherlink.com account such as automatic uploads to online networks such as Weather Underground are also available.